sbb-design-systems/lyne-components/docs/GETTING_STARTED.md

    yarn add @sbb-esta/lyne-components
    ```

-2. Including typography is required to apply all SBB styles to your application.
+2. Including global styles is strongly recommended to apply all SBB styles to your application.
+   See [styles](#styles) section if you prefer more granularity on what to import.

    ```css
    @import 'node_modules/@sbb-esta/lyne-components/global.css';